 - A lot of third-party APIs and libraries for React.

-- React allows developers immediately see changes to the code they commit as soon as they are saved.
+- React allows developers to immediately see changes to the code they commit as soon as they are saved.

 React Native’s Cons